The Immigrant Archive Project is the nation’s leading oral history project on the

-The Immigrant Archive Project is an independently funded 501 (c) (3) organization.
+The Immigrant Archive Project is an independently funded 501 © (3) organization.

-The Immigrant Archive Project is an independent national initiative dedicated to preserving the life stories of America’s vast multi-cultural immigrant community.
-These visual history testimonies illustrate the struggles, dreams and accomplishments of immigrants so that future generations may learn from their collective experience.
+The Immigrant Archive Project is a national initiative dedicated to preserving the life stories of America’s vast multicultural immigrant community.
+Our visual history testimonies illustrate the struggles, dreams and accomplishments of immigrants so that current and future generations may learn from their collective experiences.

-Since its launch in 2008, Immigrant Archive Project (IAP) teams led by co-founders, Tony Hernandez and Gustavo Pombo have documented, archived and shared the stories of over 1,000 immigrants from countries around the world.
-These are the real stories of men, women and children who have sacrificed tremendously to become American by choice.
+Since our launch in 2008, Immigrant Archive Project production teams, led by IAP Founder Tony Hernandez, have documented the stories of over 3,000 immigrants from countries around the world.
+These are real, unscripted stories of men, women and children who have sacrificed to become American by choice.

 Prior to co-founding LBC in 1996, Tony was Vice President and General Manager of ESPN Latin America, where he oversaw the cable network’s operation in the region.
-Prior to joining ESPN, Tony was Sales Manager at CBS Radio Networks.
+Prior to joining ESPN, Mr. Hernandez was Sales Manager at CBS Americas, a division of CBS Radio Networks.